mappls-api/mappls-android-sdk/docs/v1.0.10/CHANGELOGS/Place-Widget.md

+## v2.3.0, 09 May 2024
+- Added capability to highlight buildings in Mappls Place Picker

 ## v2.2.1, 10 April 2024
 - Added more paramters in `PlaceOptions` to change UI colors
 - Added `lang` parameter in Place Picker